Guide to Incentive Bonus Programs: Motivate Your Team

 Lego has a wide variety of pieces and types.
 Depending on the structure you are building, its shape and size, the brick choice differs.

-Similarly, companies too have a pool of incentive types to choose from depending on their business model, employee requirements, and preferences.
+Similarly, companies too have a pool of group and individual incentive types to choose from depending on their business model, employee requirements, and preferences.

 Let us look into this variety to understand what best suits your requirements: